The total spine of the Milnor fibration of a plane curve singularity: Other Exceptional Divisors

 \begin{notation} We fix a metric induced by a coordinate change in $\Gpol$ (\Cref{def:gen_pol}).
 Fix also isometric coordinates (recall \Cref{def:isometric_coords}) $x,y$ in $\C^2$ with respect to this metric chosen also so that the line $\{y=0\}$ is the tangent to $i$.
 This can always be achieved by a further unitary change of coordinates.

-We usually simplify the notation by identifying functions defined in a neighborhood of the origin in $\C^2$ with their pullback to $U$ via $\pipol$ or $\Uro$ via $\piropol$.
+As we have been doing so far, we usually simplify the notation by identifying functions defined in a neighborhood of the origin in $\C^2$ with their pullback to $U$ via $\pipol$ or $\Uro$ via $\piropol$.
 That is, we sometimes write simply $f$ and $f_x$ instead of $\pipol^*f$ and $f_x$, etc. Furthermore, the partials of $x = \pipol^*x$ with respect to $u,v$ are denoted $x_u, x_v$, and so on.

 As in \Cref{s:real_oriented}, we have the real oriented blow-up $\sigma:\Yropol \to \Ypol$, and the chart $U$ induces the chart $\Uro = \sigma^{-1}(U)$ with coordinates $r=|u|$, $\alpha = \arg(u)$ and $v$.
 The boundary of $\Uro$ is $\partial\Uro = (\piropol)^{-1}(D_i)$, given by $r = 0$.